 Charizard is a fan-favourite Pokémon, and many will remember unwrapping the shiny pseudo-dragon from a Base Set booster when they were young.
 What makes this Charizard exceptionally rare is a printing error that caused a lack of shadow on the right-hand side of the artwork.

-This month, rapper Logic purchased a PSA 10 condition version of this card for an insane $220,000, including auction fees.
-This recent sale makes the 1999 first edition shadowless holographic Charizard the second most valuable Pokémon card in the world.
+In October 2020, rapper Logic purchased a PSA 10 condition version of this card for an insane $220,000, including auction fees.
+However, this fee was surpassed a month later when another first edition shadowless holographic Charizard sold for $295,000.
+This recent sale makes the card the second most valuable Pokémon card in the world.

 Magikarp Tamamushi University promo card